agentsea/agentd/docs/api/index.rst

         "status": "success"
     }

-Possible `status` values:
+Possible ``status`` values:

-- `success`: The mouse was successfully moved to the specified coordinates.
+- ``success``: The mouse was successfully moved to the specified coordinates.
-- `error`: An error occurred while attempting to move the mouse.
-An additional `message` field will provide details about the error.
+- ``error``: An error occurred while attempting to move the mouse.
+An additional ``message`` field will provide details about the error.

 POST /click
 ^^^^^^^^^^^

-The click endpoint simulates a mouse click at a specified location on the screen or a simple click if no location is provided.
+The ``/click`` endpoint simulates a mouse click at a specified location on the screen or a simple click if no location is provided.

 **Request:**